Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ### AI Engine Test Vectors

-When AI Engines graphs are simulated apart from programmable logic and processing systems, text files are used to provide input data.
+When AI Engines graphs are simulated apart from programmable logic and processing systems, text files provide input data.
 This example uses MATLAB® to generate test vectors, which are sequences of `int32` numbers.
 Although actual data is single precision floating-point, it is difficult to express such numbers in text format.
-In order to capture full precision, the 32 bits used to represent a floating-point number (sign, exponent, mantissa) are written as equivalent `int32` values.
-A similar format is used for files containing output data.
+To capture full precision, the 32 bits used to represent a floating-point number (sign, exponent, mantissa) are written as equivalent `int32` values.
+Files containing output data use a similar format.

 ## AI Engine Kernel Processing

 ### Kernel Data Interface

 The kernel example presented here uses buffered I/O for input and output.
-This allows for more efficient VLIW parallelism, where load and store instructions can be executed in the same clock cycle as vector processor instructions.
+This enables more efficient VLIW parallelism, where load and store instructions can execute in the same clock cycle as vector processor instructions.
 The tradeoff is that there is an increased initial latency.
 Also, the compiler inserts ping pong buffers for each I/O allocated from AI Engine tile memory.
-Since this example has three inputs and a single output, a total of eight memory banks will be required.
-This means additional AI Engine tiles are used to accommodate the memory requirement.
+Because this example has three inputs and a single output, it requires a total of eight memory banks.
+This means additional AI Engine tiles accommodate the memory requirement.

 Another option for I/O is to use direct streaming to or from the AI Engine.
 There are two 32-bit input and two 32-bit output streams available.
-Although this would eliminate the need for ping pong buffers, additional cycles would be used in the kernel code to shift vector data.
-For example, if a `float` vector of size 8 is sent to an output stream, eight clock cycles would be required.
+Although this removes the need for ping pong buffers, the kernel code would use additional cycles to shift vector data.
+For example, if a `float` vector of size eight is sent to an output stream, eight clock cycles would be required.

-A final option for kernel I/O is possible if the source or destination of data is another AI Engine tile.
-In this case, the cascade interface may be used.
-A `float` vector of size 8 could be transferred each clock cycle using the cascade interface.
+A final option for kernel I/O is possible if the data source or destination is another AI Engine tile.
+In this case, you can use the cascade interface.
+A `float` vector of size eight could transfer on each clock cycle using the cascade interface.

 ### Kernel Code

-To improve compute efficiency, kernel code is created to take advantage of VLIW instructions that perform simultaneous vector multiply, load, and store operations.
-Each invocation of the kernel processes 256 pixels, but this may be changed when generating test vectors for simulation.
+To improve compute efficiency, kernel code takes advantage of VLIW instructions that perform simultaneous vector multiply, load, and store operations.
+Each invocation of the kernel processes 256 pixels, but this can vary when generating test vectors for simulation.
 The kernel code shown here processes two interpolations over the x coordinate followed by an interpolation over the y coordinate for each loop using vectors of size 8.
-Computation is performed using AI Engine vector instrinsic functions.
+AI Engine vector instrinsic functions performs computation.

 ```cpp
 void bilinear_kernel::interp(input_buffer<int32, extents<BUFFER_SIZE_IN>>& __restrict in_A,